 - b.
-Instructors teaching in graduate programs should hold the terminal degree determined by the discipline and have a record of research, scholarship or achievement appropriate for the graduate program. - bc.
-Instructors teaching at the doctoral level have a record of recognized scholarship, creative endeavor, or achievement in practice commensurate with doctoral expectations. - ed.
-Faculty participate substantially in: - a. oversight of the curriculum-its development and implementation, academic substance, currency, and relevance for internal and external constituencies; - b. assurance of consistency in the level and quality of instruction and in the expectations of student performance; - c. establishment of the academic qualifications for instructional personnel; - d. analysis of data and appropriate action on assessment of student learning and program completion.

-3. Support Services
+Instructors teaching at the doctoral level have a record of recognized scholarship, creative endeavor, or achievement in practice commensurate with doctoral expectations. - c.
+Faculty participate substantially in: - oversight of the curriculum-its development and implementation, academic substance, currency, and relevance for internal and external constituencies; - 2) assurance of consistency in the level and quality of instruction and in the expectations of student performance; - 3) establishment of the academic qualifications for instructional personnel; - 4) analysis of data and appropriate action on assessment of student learning and program completion. - 3.
+Support Services - a.

-- a.
 Financial aid advising clearly and comprehensively reviews students' eligibility for financial assistance and assists students in a full understanding of their debt and its consequences. - b.
 The institution maintains timely and accurate transcript and records services.